dbrown499/winter-2025-technical-interview-practice/lesson28-sql/README.md

 Syntax Problem (10 minutes): Write a SQL query to find all unique countries from the customers table.
 Written Question (5 minutes): What is the purpose of the GROUP BY clause in SQL?

+The GROUP BY clause allows the manipulation of data within a given schema by grouping rows with shared values.
+It helps retrieve data in specified categories, often using aggregate functions like COUNT(), SUM(), and AVG() to summarize information.

+✅ GROUP BY groups rows based on common values.
+✅ It works alongside aggregate functions.
+✅ It helps categorize and summarize data.

 ## Topic (20 minutes)

 ### Lecture: Introduction to SQL and Basic Queries